 - The cycoel application also reduces the production of gibberellic acid which leads to the closing of stomata.
 Transpiration loss of water gets reduced.

 - Evapotranspiration losses can be reduced by reducing the evaporation from the soil surface and transpiration from the plants, in arid zones, a considerable amount of water is lost in evaporation from the soil surface.

 - This can be prevented by placing watertight moisture barriers or watertight mulches on the soil surface.
 Nonporous materials like papers, asphalt, plastic foils or metal foils can also be used for preventing evaporation losses.

 - Transpiration losses can be reduced by reducing air movement over a crop by putting windbreaks and evolving such types of crops which possess xerophytic adaptations.

 - The wastewater from industrial or domestic sources can be used after proper treatment, for irrigation, recharging groundwater, and even for industrial or municipal use.
 If agricultural lands are available close to cities, municipal waste water can be easily used for irrigation.

 Reuse of wastewater

-Wastewater is a resource rather than a waste since it contains appreciable amount of
+- Wastewater is a resource rather than a waste since it contains an appreciable amount of nitrogen, phosphorus, and potash.

-The potential applications of reusing of treated wastewater are in the following fields
+- The potential applications of reusing of treated wastewater are in the following fields or areas:

-- o Agricultural use through irrigation of crops as well as for improving river
+- Agricultural use through irrigation of crops as well as for improving river amenity;

 Reduce the loss of water due to evaporation